National Credit Network

 The National Credit Network is an Iranian food, staple and other goods coupon ration program established by the government of Iran in June 2023.

 Grocery stores, wholesalers, and supermarkets can register to sell eligible products, while purchases made in a few national chain stores (such as Refah) may be covered by coupons.

 The program was a failure.
 It failed in providing better priced nutrition to poor people population shopping.

-February 2024 Iran celebrated its 45th year Islamic revolution anniversary since its establishment with 220.000 toman to 330.000 ($5) toman electronic 11 essential food item coupons for a week which lengthy queues in grocery markets.
+In February 2024 Iran celebrated its 45th anniversary of the Islamic revolution since its establishment with 220,000 toman to 330,000 ($5) toman electronic 11 essential food item coupons for a week which lengthy queues in grocery markets.

 Phases

 Payments for subsidized goods are made through each eligible family's monthly subsidy payment.
-There is an app available for families of social class tiers 1 - tier 3 (families in tiers 4 to 9 are excluded.)
+There is an app available for families of social class tiers 1 - tier 3 (families in tiers 4 to 9 are excluded).
 Families are paid 300,000 toman ($6) and can use their next month's subsidy pay too as credit, they get 80,000 extra monthly if they buy select products.